 The day you’ve been waiting for: closing day!
 On your closing day, you’ll pay any closing costs (unless you’ve rolled them into your loan) listed in the Closing Disclosure.
 The amount of papers to sign is the same as when you first bought your home, but this is when the research and hard work pays off.
 You likely will have a month without a mortgage payment, giving you an extra reason to kick your feet up and relax.
 Well done!

-When you are ready to start your home refinance, Texell’s Home Loan Heroes are here to help.
+Remember that many financial experts recommend a home loan is the only debt you ever take on, and even then that you limit the mortgage to a 15-year term.
+Of course, if you already have a home loan, refinancing when you can save interest and/or shorten the time until your pay off your home is often advisable.
+If you are going to seek a refinancing of your mortgage, Texell’s Home Loan Heroes are here to help.
 You can get more information and check rates on TexellHomeLoans.com, and when it’s time to get approved, our online process is the best in the business.
 If you have questions, we are happy to help at 888.922.3001.